hellerve/blog/wip/Carp_Patterns_I:_Documentation.md

 level description of the goals of the library, a little usage example, and a list of links to the right that will let us inspect all the modules.

-This can be achieved by not setting the configuration flag in Figure 1, and instead setting the `docs-prelude` switch.
-Here’s what that looks like:
+This can be achieved by not setting the configuration flag we looked at in Figure 1, and instead setting the `docs-prelude` switch.
+Here’s what that looks
+like:

 ```
+(Project.config
+  "docs-prelude"
-(Project.config "docs-prelude" "This my **awesome** package.")
+  "This is my **awesome** package."
+)
 ```
 <div class="figure-label">Fig. 2: It sure is!</div>